xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 Such statuses can be deleted as well as renamed.

-The order of statuses in the list determines the order in which the statuses appear in the drop-down selectors that the store administrator uses to assign payment and shipping statuses to an order.
+The order of statuses in the list determines the order in which the statuses appear in the drop-down selectors that the store administrator uses to assign payment and fulfilment statuses to an order.

 ![]({{site.baseurl}}/attachments/8750763/8719497.png)